-Dr. Pearson is the Chief of the Heart Development and Structural Diseases Branch of the National Heart, Lung, and Blood Institute, NIH.
+Dr. Pearson is the Director of the Office of Clinical Research, and the Associate Director of the Division of Cardiovascular Sciences at the National Heart, Lung, and Blood Institute, NIH.
 In this capacity, she leads the multi-center Pediatric Heart Network and oversees multiple clinical research protocols.
-Other responsibilities include developing clinical research policy and programs for NHLBI, consultation to the FDA and other NIH Institutes on topics pertaining to pediatric cardiology, and overseeing an extramural research grant portfolio focused on heart development, congenital heart disease, cardiac inflammation, and valvular disease.
+Other responsibilities include developing a clinical trials dashboard, clinical research policy, and standard operating procedures for NHLBI, consultation to the FDA and other NIH Institutes on topics pertaining to clinical research and pediatric cardiology, and participation in national conferences on aspects of clinical research.
 Dr. Pearson is a part-time Children's National faculty member, focusing on outpatient cardiology, echocardiography, and training the cardiology fellows.
 She is board-certified in pediatric cardiology, and is a fellow of the American Academy of Pediatrics, the American College of Cardiology, and the American Heart Association.
-Dr. Pearson represents the NHLBI on the AHA's Cardiovascular Disease in the Young Leadership Council.
-Her interests include clinical research and echocardiography.
-She serves as the faculty mentor for the cardiology fellows' core book club conference.
+She serves as the faculty mentor for a core fellows' conference focused on clinical research.
+Dr. Pearson was honored as the 2015 recipient of the American Heart Association's Lifetime Achievement Award.